dandroid88/webmote/README.md

 * X10
     * Basics can be found here: http://www.arduino.cc/en/Tutorial/x10
     * Pins in sketch:
-        * zero crossing - 12
+        * Zero Crossing - 12
-        * data tx - 13
+        * Data TX - 13
-        * data rx - 1 (rx isn't actually used at the moment)
+        * Data RX - 1 (rx isn't actually used at the moment)
     * Download the X10 library and put it in the arduino libraries folder
         * on ubuntu 12.10 - /usr/share/arduino/libraries
         * will probably need to be root to copy to this directory